deatrich/linux-home-server/appendix.md

 [routers]: https://www.techspot.com/guides/287-default-router-ip-addresses/
 [^dns]: Domain Name System -- how we look up hostnames

-### Statically Configuring Your Server's IP Address {#static-ip}
+### Statically configuring your server's IP address {#static-ip}

-Sometimes you just want full control of your Linux server's network setup and you decide to eliminate the DHCP network configuration and statically configure your network parameters.
+Sometimes you want full control of your Linux server's network setup and you decide to eliminate the DHCP network configuration and statically configure your network parameters.
 Remember though that you can only configure specific IP addresses if you have reserved them